6 Basics of Waves

 To Summarize:

-However, waves, unlike particles, can bend around corners and also waves can interact with themselves or other waves of the same kind through this phenomenon of interference.
+• However, waves, unlike particles, can bend around corners; waves can also interact with themselves or other waves of the same kind through this phenomenon of interference.

 The SI unit for frequency is the cycle per second, which is defined to be a hertz (Hz):